All the configuration properties described below are defined in the POST /v2/live endpoint.

 Custom vocabulary

-The custom vocabulary has the following limitations:
+Custom vocabulary has the following limitations:

-• global limit of 10k characters
+• Global limit of 10k characters

-• no more than 100 elements
+• No more than 100 entries

 {